nervosnetwork/rfcs/rfcs/0000-address-format/0000-address-format.md

 ## Abstract

-CKB Address Format is an application level lock script display recommendation.
+CKB Address Format is an application level *lock hash* display recommendation. *lock hash*  is the 256bit Blake2b hash result of *lock script*.
 The lock script consists of two key parameters, including *code hash* and *arguments*.
+To provide lock hash, one could use the original lock script, or directly the hash of the script.

 In the consideration of user experience, it is necessary to wrap the raw data structure into a verifiable and extensible format.

 ## Solution

-CKB Address Format follows [Bitcoin base32 address format (BIP-173)][bip173] rules, which wraps code_hash ahd args in **Bech32** encoding and a [BCH checksum][bch].
+CKB Address Format follows [Bitcoin base32 address format (BIP-173)][bip173] rules, which wraps data in **Bech32** encoding and a [BCH checksum][bch].

 A Bech32 string is at most 90 characters long and consists of the **human-readable part**, the **separator**, and the **data part**.
 The last 6 characters of data part is checksum.
 The data part is base32 encoded.
 Here is the readable translation of base32 encoding table.